cctalbott/vimrc/README.md

 * [vim-expand-region](https://github.com/terryma/vim-expand-region): Allows you to visually select increasingly larger regions of text using the same key combination
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome, it should be illegal
 * [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object): Defines a new text object representing lines of code at the same indent level.
 Useful for python/vim scripts
+* [vim-misc](https://github.com/xolox/vim-misc): used by vim-session plugin
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
+* [vim-session](https://github.com/xolox/vim-session): Improves upon Vim's built-in :mksession command by enabling you to easily and (if you want) automatically persist and restore your Vim editing sessions.
 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes
 * [vim-zenroom2](https://github.com/amix/vim-zenroom2) Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room